In Virginia, there are two categories of criminal offenses: Felonies and Misdemeanors.

 In the case of most felonies, every principal in the second degree and every accessory before the fact may be indicted, tried, convicted and punished in all respects as if a principal in the first degree.
 Accessories After the Fact to Capital or First Degree Murder are punished as Class 6 felons; all other Accessories After the Fact are punished as Class 1 Misdemeanants; those aiding family may, in certain instances, not be punished at all.

 As you read about various criminal acts punished under Virginia law on this site, be mindful of the definition of Intent.
 A jury will be instructed that: You may infer that every person intends the natural and probable consequences of his acts.
 Accidents happen and can permit excuse of liability under the law.
 It is possible, for example, for a person to accidentally kill another, and even to do so without acting in a criminally negligent way.
 However, keep in mind that a jury may infer you intend the consequences likely to flow from your conduct.
+Some offenses require specific intent, meaning you commit an act with a particular purpose or goal in mind.
+It can be difficult to know one's specific intent unless they tell us.
+Jurors and judges may look, however, at all of the relevant surrounding circumstances to infer what one's intent must have been in a given case.

 Post-Release Supervision & Probation